mansueli/blog_backup/clh7y2pgj03wbfdnv2nwm2vsr.md

 * A Supabase account and project.
 You can sign up for free at [https://supabase.com](https://supabase.com)

-* Node.js and npm installed on your machine.
+* Node.js and npm are installed on your machine.
 You can check the versions by running `node -v` and `npm -v` in your terminal.

 * A code editor of your choice.